deepakrana47/Wheat-quality-detector-2/README.md

 # Wheat-quality-detector-2

 In the wheat quality detection test we already segmented the wheat grains out of dataset provided in form of images containing multiple wheat grain in one picture by(https://github.com/dhishku/Machine-Learning-for-Grain-Assaying).
-The extracted wheat grains and other particals are than divided in five groups as follows:
+The extracted wheat grains and other particals are than divided in five classes as follows:

 >> Grain :- Contains the healthy wheat grains.